thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node:_Basics__FS_Module.desc.md

 ### What is Node.js

-Node.js is a powerful server-side platform for executing JavaScript.
-In particular, its largest advantage over the "plain old" JavaScript language is that it provides access to the filesystem and network.
+Node.js is a runtime system for executing JavaScript from outside a web browser.
+When a JavaScript program, there's no DOM tree to read and manage and therefore no `window` object. those are browser concepts.
+Node.js is on the other side of the coin; the server.
+In other words, you can write Javascript programs that access a computer's filesystem and network.

 Another way to think about this, is that Node.js is just another environment that can run JavaScript code (the Chrome Web Console is another example).
-The key distinction with Node.js is that it is not the browser (client), there is no DOM nor `window`; those are browser concepts.
-Node.js is on the other side of the coin; the server.
-This concept will be further explored when using Node.js in the context of the web, for now knowing this basic conceptualization is sufficient.
+The key distinction with Node.js is that it is not the browser (client),  This concept will be further explored when using Node.js in the context of the web, for now knowing this basic conceptualization is sufficient.

 Some of the largest [companies on the planet use Node.js](https://github.com/joyent/node/wiki/projects,-applications,-and-companies-using-node) including eBay, Joyent, Klout, LinkedIn, Microsoft, and PayPal use Node.js for some part of their stack.
 Depending on the firm, usage may vary widely, but it is highly unlikely that any of these companies operate entirely (or even majority) in Node.js.
 Node.js is like anything else though, and has its [disadvantages](http://www.quora.com/What-are-the-disadvantages-of-using-Node-js) and [advantages](http://www.toptal.com/nodejs/why-the-hell-would-i-use-node-js).